neilenns/mobiflight-docs/content/boards/arduino-pro-micro.md

 ## Specifications

-- 12 digital inputs, 5 with PWM support
+- 12 digital IO pins, 5 with PWM support
 - 9 analog inputs (can be used as digital inputs)

 > [!WARNING]